LoDAlphA/Eastern-Sun-Rises/readme.txt

  -added an Overlay for Vengeance
--buffed Lightning Arrow Synergies by additional 2% per Level -buffed Immolation Burn Damage and reduced Fire Duration from 3 to 2Seconds -buffed Exploding Arrow from slvl 17+
+-buffed Lightning Arrow Synergies by additional 2% per Level -buffed Immolation Arrow Burn Damage and reduced Fire Duration from 3 to 2 Seconds -buffed Exploding Arrow from slvl 17+
 -further buffed Arctic Creeper, Volcanic Creeper and Poison Creeper Synergies to 10% per level